-Facility Mechanism Amount Status Dutch commitme nt through the bilateral channel Dutch Good Growth Fund (DGGF) The objective of the Dutch Good Growth Fund (DGGF) is to step up development-related investments in and trade with low- and middle-income countries.
-To this end, the fund will offer finance to SMEs in low- and middle-income countries (through intermediaries) and to Dutch SMEs.
+Facility Mechanism Amount Status Dutch commitment through the bilateral channel Dutch commitment through the bilateral channelDutch Good Growth Fund (DGGF)The objective of the Dutch Good Growth Fund (DGGF) is to step up development-related investments in and trade with low- and middle-income countries.
+To this end, the fund wi offer finance to SMEs in low- and middle-income countries (through intermediaries) and to Dutch SMEs.
 The DGGF will provide financial support in the form of loans, guarantees and equity investments.
 It will be a revolving fund, aiming for 100% repayment.
-The fund will actively use local knowledge and expertise at Dutch embassies, Dutch companies operating locally, banks and investment funds, NGOs and research organisations, in order to make a sound, detailed assessment of risks and returns.
+The fund will actively use local knowledge and expertise at Dutch embassies, Dutch companies operating locally, banks and investment funds, NGOs and research organisations, in order to make a sound detailed assessment of risks and returns.
 The extra efforts made to gather knowledge and information will offer more certainty, and allow the fund to work with a different risk profile than private finance providers.
 Besides investment capital, there will also be funding for technical assistance.
-This money is intended mainly to help set up investments in new markets and innovative programmes, to reduce the risks of investment and increase returns, for example by offering training of local staff.
+This money is intended mainly to help set up investments in new markets and innovative programmes, to reduce the ris of investment and increase returns, for example by offering training of local staff.
 The DGGF consists of 3 parts: 1.
-NL Agency will be the fund manager with regard to support for development-related investments by Dutch businesses in low- and middle-income countries.
-2. Intermediaries will be brought in to manage the funds available for support for direct investment in SMEs in low- and middle-income countries.
-A fund manager will be appointed from the commercial sector to coordinate this part of the programme.
-3. A specialist commercial organisations like investment funds and banks from both the Netherlands and low- and middle-income countries.
-A fund manager will be appointed from the commercial sector to coordinate this part of the programme.
-3. A specialist commercial organisation, Atradius Dutch State Business, will act as fund manager with regard to support for development-related exports by Dutch businesses All activities that are financed from the DGGF must contribute to Total budget is €750 million for 2014-2017. €175 million will be allocated to each part of the fund.
+NL Agency will be the fund manager with regard to support for development-related investment in SMEs in low- and middle-income countries.
+A fund manager will be specialised commercial organisations like investment funds and banks from both the Netherlands and low- and middle-income countries.
+A fund manager will be appointed from the commercial sector to coordinate this part of the programme.2.
+A specialist commercial organisation, Atradius Dutch Sta Business, will act as fund manager with regard to suppor for development-related exports by Dutch businesses All activities that are financed from the DGGF must co II million for 2014-2017. €175 million will be allocated to each part of the fund.
 The remaining €225 million will be kept separate.
 Part of this sum will be allocated to the fund managers on the basis of a mid-term review end 2015.
-Besides the investment capital of €750 million, up to €75 million extra will be made available for technical assistance.
-In preparation.
-Start July 1st 2014. ·
+Besides the investment capital of €750 million, up to €75 million extra will be made available for In prepara- tion.
+Start July 1st 2014.